HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Proposed Method: HouseCrafter

-\textbf{Floorplan Conditioning.} We use a vectorized representation $L$ for the floorplan ~\cite{zheng2023layoutdiffusion}, which describes the structure and furniture arrangement of the house from a bird-eye view. $L = \{o_i\}_{i=1}^{N}$ consists of $N$ items, where each component $o_i = \{c_i,p_i\}$ is specified by its category $c_i$ and geometry information $p_i$.
-If the component $o_i$ represents furniture (\eg, a chair), $p_i$ defines the 2D bounding box enclosing the object.
-For other components, including walls, doors, and windows, it specifies the start and end points of a line segment corresponding to them.
+We use a vectorized representation $L$ for the floorplan~\citep{zheng2023layoutdiffusion}, which describes the structure and furniture arrangement of the house from a bird-eye view. $L = \{o_k\}_{k=1}^{N}$ consists of $N$ items, where each component $o_k = \{c_k,p_k\}$ is specified by its category $c_k$ and geometry information $p_i$.
+If the component $o_k$ represents furniture (\eg, a chair), $p_k$ defines the 2D bounding box enclosing the object.
+For other components, including walls, doors, and windows, it specifies the start and end point of a line segment corresponding to the them.